Alvaro2c/alvaro2c.github.io/_posts/2023-10-16-annotations-in-object-detection-transforming-xy-into-coco-format.md

 - Demistify JSON, the go-to format for exchanging data between web servers and clients;
 - Better understand the COCO Dataset;
 - **Highlight the importance of image annotation in computer vision models.**
 {: style="text-align: justify"}

-Be on the lookout for Part 2...
-{: style="text-align: justify"}